 View courses in

 Begins with critical reading, writing, and thinking strategies.
-Students learn the convention of the expository essay and how to meet its demands by developing a thesis, organizing an argument, and supporting claims with reasoning and evidence.
+Students learn the conventions of the expository essay and how to meet its demands by developing a thesis, organizing an argument, and supporting claims with reasoning and evidence.
 Students also receive instruction in grammar, style, and document design.
 Through class discussion and by working on assignments, students explore connections between readings assigned in Rhetoric and their readings in other courses.

-CGS RH 102: Rhetoric II: English Composition and Research
+CGS RH 102: English Composition and Research